zhouxu-ds/ds-tools/misc/python_tricks/README.md

 # Python Tricks

 Here are some tricks/usages of Python3 built-in functions and standard libraries that I found useful and cool.
-It will be keep updating.
+It will keep updating.

 ### Table of Content